mbuckaway/esp32-homekit-garagedoor/README.md

 What is missing from this unit is the obstruction detection.
 At some point, I may add a eye beam to detect something is in the way, but the old garage door already has that as a safety features, so having your phone notify you of the obstruction seems moot.

-Because the code support interrupts on input changes which the PI version didn't have, the opening and closing statuses become more reliable.
-If the door switches trigger because of the garage door is moving, it knows is the garage door is opening (if the close sensor opened) or closing (the open sensor opened).
-We use the set the interrupts to fire on the rising edge to make this work.
-Additionally, the hardware of the device was change to set the inputs to use pull up resistors internally setting the switches on close to bring the inputs to ground.
-This saves introducing noise on the 3.3v bus.

-A note on switch bounce: we ignore it.
-All the interrupt handlers do is set the default door status flag to closing or opening.
-So, it that happens 100 times, there is no consiquence.
+The code uses a button library to monitor the door switches and automatically debounces the switches.
+Additionally, the routine the monitors the open and close switches updates Homekit with the changes in status, so the home app almost instantly.
+However, Homekit seems to have a bug in it where if you control the door without using the Home App, it loses track of the door status.
+The code updates the status correctly, but Homekit seems to ignore it.
+That said, it does correct itself when the door is fully closed.

 ## Setting up the Device

 This project is based on the ESP-IDF.
-Sorry, no Ardino support...nor will there every be.

 Make sure to run the updatemodules.sh script if you did not get the code recursively.
-It has a dependancy on the Espressif HomeKit SDK and my own WIFI module.
+It has a dependancy on the Espressif HomeKit SDK, my own WIFI module, and my modified button module orginally from craftmetrics/esp32-button.

 First, configure idf with menuconfig: